ronaldbradford/aws-tutorial/rds/create-mysql-aurora-cluster.md

 A subsequent tutorial will provide a number of better practices for creating a more robust and extensible RDS cluster.

 ## IAM user validation
 It is possible to execute the setup of the RDS cluster from your local machine.
-You will not be able to perform the validation of and use the cluster.
-For simplicity all installation is performed on an instance that can complete the tutorial.
+You will not be able to perform the validation of and use the Aurora cluster by default.
+For simplicity all installation is performed on an EC2 compute instance that can complete the tutorial and validate your setup.

     # Connect to EC2 Instance inside of VPC
     ssh ${IP}